magentabusiness/magentabusiness.github.io/_includes/templates/provisioning/coap-without-credentials-type.md

 #### Sample script

-To communicate with ThingsBoard we will use CoAPthon3 module, so we should install it:
+To communicate with IoT Hub we will use CoAPthon3 module, so we should install it:

 ```bash
 pip3 install coapthon3 --user